 When to purchase workers’ comp insurance

-Workers’ compensation coverage is required by law in most states even when a company has just one employee.
+Workers’ compensation coverage is required by law in most states (unless you qualify for an exemption), even when a company has just one employee, whether full-time, part-time, seasonal, or occasional.
 In California, it’s required to be in place at the time of the first employee hire.
-(See CA Code Sec 3200)
+(See CA Code Sec 3200.)

-In most states, including California, a “state fund” provides a simple and certain coverage option.
+In most states, including California, a “state fund” provides a simple and certain workers’ comp coverage option.

-Private insurance carriers also offer workers’ compensation products, frequently targeting specific, preferred industries.
-Business owners can contact a local insurance broker or the State Compensation Insurance Fund directly to bind a policy.
+Private insurance carriers also offer workers’ compensation benefits, frequently targeting specific, preferred industries.
+Business owners can contact a local insurance agent or your state’s workers’ compensation board to bind an insurance policy.

 Many payroll companies provide a convenient option as well.
 Under this option, workers’ compensation insurance is administered through payroll as a deduction.
 Consult with your payroll company to find out more about this option.

-There are some exceptions to workers’ comp requirements in each state.
+There are some exceptions to workers’ comp requirements that can vary according to state laws.
 In California, you should be aware that coverage is not required for:

 - Sole proprietors